Vlad6422/VUT_IPK_Client/Readme.md

 - **ERR**: Both sending this packet and correct display upon receiving it were tested.
 It was also tested that upon receiving this packet the application correctly terminates its work, during testing it was found that upon receiving this type of packet a BYE packet is sent in response, after analyzing all the states described in the project task it was decided to remove sending BYE.
 Otherwise it works correctly.

 - **JOIN**: It was tested, on the reference server it correctly connects to the channel and also exits from it.
-In my tests it also correctly sent and processed REPLY after that.
+In my tests it also correctly sent JOIN and processed REPLY after that.

 - **MSG**: Correctly sends and receives all messages.
 Also, the application does not hang when accepting it and does not break at the moment when a message arrives while printing.
 The maximum size works correctly.